 We first looked at Blue Prism back in May 2018 and concluded that “You’d need balls the size of a tanuki to pull the trigger on some shares right now as they hover around an all-time high.”
-Since then, shares have ridden the roller coaster of volatility, and currently sit at almost the exact same price as they were two years ago.
+Since then, shares have ridden the roller coaster of volatility, and currently sit at almost the exact same price as they were a few years ago.

 In the meantime, the Nasdaq returned +56% over the same time frame.

 Several years ago, we concluded that Blue Prism’s stock price appreciation of over +1,000% in just several years presented too much risk.
 Here we are, 27 months later, and shares are at roughly the same price.
 As we put the finishing touches on our tech stock portfolio, Blue Prism is one of the names we’d like to hold, so we’re going to open a position.